kmille/borgctl/README.md

 ...
 ```

-In your daily use, you often want to create a backup, prune old backups and then compact the disk usage.
+In your daily use, you often want to create a backup, prune old backups and then compact the disk space.
 You can use borgctl --cron for that:

 ```bash
 root@linbox:~ borgctl --cron